-Judith Wolfe is the Professor of Philosophical Theology and Deputy Head of the School of Divinity at the University of St. Andrews.
+Judith Wolfe is Professor of Philosophical Theology at the University of St Andrews, and editor of the Oxford Studies in Philosophical Theology.

 She researches and teaches in systematic and philosophical theology, as well as in theology and the arts.
 Her overarching research interest is in eschatology, i.e. the study of the “last things,” and its significance within theology, as well as within epistemology, anthropology, and ontology more generally.